wadewegner/wadewegner.github.com/_posts/2014-01-07-how-to-write-unit-tests-to-check-your-http-headers-in-c.md

 There are a few key pieces to solving this challenge:

-1. Accepting a callback in our classes constructor for a special **HttpClient** used by our unit tests.
+1. Accepting a callback in our class's constructor for a special **HttpClient** used by our unit tests.
 2. A custom **DelegatingHandler** that returns a mocked response for our special **HttpClient**.
 3. Using a lambda expression within the unit test to make our assertions.